goldmansachs/gs-quant/docs/contribute/Python Docs/building-docs.md

 <note>Make sure you have Sphinx installed through the development version of the project</note>

-When you have finished writing your Python function, add it to the relevant section in the docs folder, by updating or creating a new [reStructuredText](http://docutils.sourceforge.net/rst.html) file (.rst).
+When you have finished writing your Python function, add it to the relevant section in the docs folder, by updating _gs_quant/docs/timeseries.rst_ and updating or creating a new [reStructuredText](http://docutils.sourceforge.net/rst.html) file (.rst).
 See example:

 ```
 Title